roseengineering/crystalweb/README.md

 have been using a span of 100KHz.

 Next calibrate the thru port of the Nanovna using the "calib" menu.

-Next run the script passing the --stray option if you want the holder capacitance to be measured as well.
+Now you can run the script to make the measurement.
+Pass the --stray option if you want to measure the holder capacitance too.
 The options --start and --stop set the initial sweep frequency range.

 The arguments to the python script follow: